benemon/boinc-openshift/README.md

 # BOINC Client for OpenShift

 Artifacts to build and run the BOINC client on OpenShift Container Platform without having to resort to running the official image with the `anyuid` SCC.
+Based on work done in the [official BOINC Client Docker repository](https://github.com/BOINC/boinc-client-docker).

 ## Building / Deploying